theNewDynamic/whatsnous.com/_posts/2016-06-01-nous-entertainment-announces-eduardo-sanchez-blair-witch-project-to-direct-griffin-s-ghost.md

 ---

-**NEW YORK, May 31, 2016**&nbsp;/PRNewswire/ – Nous Entertainment LLC is pleased to announce that Eduardo Sanchez will direct its film project "Griffin's Ghost."
-Sanchez is noted for writing, editing and directing "The Blair Witch Project."&nbsp;
+**NEW YORK, May 31, 2016** /PRNewswire/ – Nous Entertainment LLC is pleased to announce that Eduardo Sanchez will direct its film project "Griffin's Ghost."
+Sanchez is noted for writing, editing and directing "The Blair Witch Project."

 "Griffin's Ghost" is a suspenseful mystery around the convergence of a young family's new life and the thrilling, deep-rooted secrets of their home's former owners.
 The story is set in a dilapidated home being renovated by Griffin and John Kidder – a New York couple whose anticipation of parenthood and a quiet suburban life is upended by the scarred presence of ghostly apparitions.
 As the film unfolds, Griffin befriends a young spirit to unravel the deception surrounding the death of his family and to relieve the pain of floating between worlds.